 The key parameters that should be reported to enable the post-publication assessment of selection bias due to right truncation are the minimum, median, and maximum lengths of follow-up for the study participants from baseline, as well as the corresponding times since first exposure.
-As with left truncation (see Side Box 5.3), to enable the assessment of possible bias due to right truncation, the findings should also be stratified by time since first exposure.
-Once again, heterogeneity by time since first exposure is to be expected for many cancer outcomes. (text continues above)
+As with left truncation (see Side Box 5.3), to enable the assessment of possible bias due to right truncation, the findings should also be stratified by time since first exposure is to be expected for many cancer outcomes. (text continues above)